lee-dohm/hero-database/README.md

 If you like what you see here and want to help in a monetary fashion, go to the [HERO Games store][hero-games] and buy something!
 (The [Basic Rulebook][basic-rulebook] is only 15USD in PDF format.)
 I want to see HERO Games last a long, long time :grinning:

+## Hero Designer

+There is an official product from HERO Games called [Hero Designer][hero-designer] that already does what this application is planned to do and probably more.
+Hero Database isn't meant to be a competitor to Hero Designer, more of an alternative and an experiment for me.

 ## Ruleset

 This application is designed to work with the [HERO System 6th Edition rules][sixth-edition].